 British Government: The Armed Forces Act combines all British military forces into the British Army.

-Future History: The Battle of Barking Creek (name given because that was used generically by British comics as a kind of synonym for military blunders) involved Adolph "Sailor" Malan, a South African.
+Future History: The Battle of Barking Creek (the name given to the 6 September 1939 air battle because that was used generically by British comics as a kind of synonym for military blunders) involved Adolph "Sailor" Malan, a South African.
 He was the leader of 'A' Flight of 74 Squadron.
 Malan allegedly gave the order to engage the British victims.
 One of the men who opened fire was Flying Officer Vincent 'Paddy' Byrne, the other was Pilot Officer John Freeborn,.
-Helping to defend the pilots at the court martial was Roger Bushell.
+Helping to defend the pilots at the court-martial was Roger Bushell.
 Everyone was exonerated.

 Bushell and Byrne later wound up incarcerated together at Stalag Luft III and helped to mastermind "The Great Escape."
 Bushell, portrayed as the mastermind of the entire operation in the 1963 film, was murdered during that escape.
 Byrne, however, was repatriated in 1944 and subsequently given a ground position.